lkodinsson/MARS/Fantasy/Skills.md

 Click [here](/Basic/PHB.md#basic-skills) for the list of universal skills.

-Click [here](/Fantasy/Spellcasting.md) for the rules and a table of spells for fantasy spellcasting.
+Click [here](/Fantasy/Spellcasting.md) for the rules on spellcasting.

+Click [here](/Fantasy/Spells.md) for the full list of spells and their descriptions.

+Click [here](/Fantasy/SpellsIndex.md) for a list of spells sorted by specialization and tier.

 ## Animism (RES)